KlausJackson/Chat-Room/README.md

 - threading
 - socket
 - time
-- requests  (You only need this library if you want to connect between multiple machines)
+- requests  (You only need this library if you want to connect between multiple machines) <br>
+How to install: open command prompt and type in `pip install <library name>` <br>

 ## Preview

-This is when I run the scripts on the same machine using 3 command prompt windows.
+This is when I run the scripts on the same machine using 3 command prompt windows. <br>

 ![Alt Text](example.png)

-I haven't tried it on 2 different machines yet.
+I haven't tried it on 2 different machines yet. <br>

 ## Usage

-I post 2 versions of the chat room, the more advance version currently has cool features like admin role (kick, ban user alias)
+There are 2 versions of the chat room: simple and advance. <br>
+The advance version has ADMIN role and 6 available commands (description of each command below) <br>

-*How to run the code: You can use command prompt and type in `python <name of the file>.py` or you can use other platforms that run python files, as long as you have the python 3 version installed and its necessary libraries I mentioned above.
+*How to run the code: You can use command prompt and type in `python <name of the file>.py` or you can use other platforms that run python files, as long as you have the python 3 version installed and its necessary libraries I mentioned above. <br>

 **NOTE**:
-- You have to run the server.py first to be able to connect the clients together and chat.
+- You have to run the server.py first to be able to connect the clients together and chat. <br>
-- If you're running the scripts on the same machine, open separated command prompt windows for each scripts.
+- If you're running the scripts on the same machine, open separated command prompt windows for each scripts. <br>
-- Remember to navigate to the directory containing the .py file first before you run the script.
+- Remember to navigate to the directory containing the .py file first before you run the script. <br>

   **Tip**:
-  - Open the folder that contains the script you need to run
+  - Open the folder that contains the script you need to run. <br>
   - From the path box, type 'cmd' and command prompt with the path we need will open itself.
 Or you can copy the path and type command `cd <path>`.
-Both works.
+Both works. <br>

 *To be able to connect multiple machines to one server, follow these steps: <br>